pi-hole/pi-hole/README.md

 ## Pi-hole is free but powered by your support

-There are many reoccurring costs involved with maintaining free, open source, and privacy-respecting software; expenses which [our volunteer developers](https://github.com/orgs/pi-hole/people) pitch in to cover out-of-pocket.
+There are many reoccurring costs involved with maintaining free, open-source, and privacy-respecting software; expenses which [our volunteer developers](https://github.com/orgs/pi-hole/people) pitch in to cover out-of-pocket.
 This is just one example of how strongly we feel about our software and the importance of keeping it maintained.

 Make no mistake: **your support is absolutely vital to help keep us innovating!**